Women in Malayalam literature

 Women's writing in Malayalam is a category of Malayalam literature that runs counter to the dominant public sphere in Kerala.
 It comprises women's fiction, poetry, and short stories and has a long tradition in Malayalam literature.
 The pennezhuthu category is its most decisive and controversial form, changing the historiography of women's writing in India and the images of certain writers and writing trends.
 Malayalam literature's most significant female authors are K. Saraswathi Amma, Rajalakshmi, Lalithambika Antharjanam and Madhavikutty (Kamala Das), best known for their narrating of "woman's space".
 Women's literary writing in Malayala is part of a tradition of resistance and contributes to the women's cause through the merging of the public and the private spheres.
 Women's writing emerged in India as a new subject of research and critical studies in the 1980s as a result of the feminist movement and as a consequence of growing interest in feminist historiography.

-As a discursive practice, women's writing is among the wider cultural context of patriarchy and its structural manifestations.
-Despite the varying specificity of content under different modes of production, patriarchy can be described in terms of the dominance of the male and a corresponding marginalization of women.
-Women's writing is important as a response to patriarchal relations within patriarchy itself.
-It may provide a unique record of the systems which shape and contain the life stories of women.

-Women can identify women's writing as a struggle "which involves both dominant perceptions of social reality and the resistances to it".
-In this sense, women's writings are significant documents in the analysis of women's spaces, which demonstrate the making and remaking of these spaces while recording their resistances to the outside world.
-Feminist historiography, while deconstructing dominant ways of writing women's history, considers women's writing itself to be history writing.

 Two terms are used in relation to the subject: women-writing and women's writing.
 Women's writing refers simply to writings by women.
 Women-writing usually denotes the phenomenon of women's writing and its emergence as a new discipline within women's studies.